mrciolino/wiki-backup/timeline.md

 - Spoops wanders off on his own, exploring the hallways of the castle, he overhears various rumours about Asmodeus.
 - Asmodeus' daughter invites the party to a meeting of her own.
 She wishes to rule over all of Hell and seeks her own deal with Mortis Lux to make this happen.
 - The party is fairly uninterested in this deal as they distrust the princess even more than her father.
 However they hear her out anyway.
-- During this meeting, Breezy-E gets involved with the princess' arena death matches.
+- During this meeting, Breezy-E starts itching for a fight, so he gets involved with the princess' arena death matches after asking her where he can find some good fights around here.
+She obliges snd sends him into the arena.
 -
 - Treaty With the Council of Gods
 - Bazzdos creates machines of immense power: Magically enhanced lasers are created by Bazzdos.
 Spoops helps Bazzdos create rings inscribed with runic spells to turther enhanced the lasers.
 Every ship is equipped with a small laser beam.
 Tu'narath, Mechatarasque, HQ and the party's ship are equipped with large lasers.
 The Penne-trator missiles are also created to be piloted by the vanguard during the start of the final battle.